Philippus/bump/README.md

 ## Installation

-Bump is published for Scala 2.11, 2.12, and 2.13.
+Bump is published for Scala 2.13.
 To start using it add the following to your `build.sbt`:

 ```
 libraryDependencies += "nl.gn0s1s" %% "bump" % "0.1.3"